River Dreaming

 Sainte-Foy-La-Grande

 This bastide town is more than 750 years old, and boasts one of the best markets in France.
-It's held every Saturday.
+It's held every Saturday and attracts visitors from across the region.

 There's wonderful local produce, fish and shellfish from the coast including succulent oysters, cheeses from around the Dordogne, pates and sausages, preserves, local wine, meat and poultry and crusty traditional bread, as well as clothing, books, antiques, fabrics and art.
 The main roads in the town are closed to traffic for most of the day.